afronski/state-of-jvm-on-aws-lambda/README.md

 $ npm run package
 $ cdk deploy SharedInfrastructureStack   # Get the repository URL from the outputs.

+# Generate AWS CodeCommit HTTPS credentials in the AWS IAM for your user.

 $ git remote add aws ...                 # Put that repository URL here.
 $ git push aws main